 Insect nests and hives should only be removed from a chimney once the nest has been killed off.
 Should we discover an insect nest, they will cease work immediately and advise the occupier of appropriate action.

 We operate a clear pricing structure with no hourly rates.
 We charge £55 for a standard chimney sweep.
 As part of the service a maintenance inspection is carried out and if the chimney is deemed unsafe, these issues are recorded with recommended remedial action and a £30 maintenance inspection fee is payable.
 There is no additional VAT.

 Payment for all services is due within 7 days of invoice.
 Certificates of Chimney Sweeping will be issued on completion of payment.
 We accept bank transfer transactions and cheque payments.
-Please note we no longer accept cash payments.
+Please note for hygiene and security reasons, we no longer accept cash payments.